 Make your own spider magnets for only a few bucks by gluing small magnets to the back of plastic spiders from the dollar store.
-Then, use them for math activities, arrange them to spell letters or words, or just decorate your classroom.
+Then, use them for math activities, arrange them to spell letters or words, or just decorate your classroom with them.

 6. Create Picasso Jack-o-Lanterns

 Study Pablo Picasso and cubism and use jack-o-lanterns to practice a little cubism of your own.
 Encourage students to get creative as they mix up shapes and faces.